Table of Contents

 Adult day health care programs offer supervision during daytime hours when the family of the veteran is at work.
 This is also an attractive option as it allows the senior to remain living at home.
 Costs vary dramatically depending on the veteran’s priority group.

 Veterans should be aware of an alternative program that enables them to direct their own health and personal care instead of receiving care services from the VA.
 This program is known as Veterans Directed Home and Community Based Services.
-The VA also provides hospice and Palliative care.
+The VA also provides the following types of care: Telehealth, hospice, respite, and palliative.

 There are no costs to enroll or monthly premiums.
 However, some veterans are responsible for co-pays.